 - Top 10 Ways Exercise Rewires Your Brain

-Alcohol withdrawal hallucinations can and should be prevented with proper self-care.
-Ideally, it’s best to prevent them by tackling alcohol problems long before they reach this level.
+These experiences can and should be prevented with proper self-care.
+Ideally, it’s best to prevent them by tackling the problems long before they reach this level.

-On the bright side, many people who write to me each day have been able to quit drinking despite having experienced alcohol withdrawal hallucinations and even DTs.
+On the bright side, many people who write to me each day have been able to quit drinking despite having experienced this and even DTs.

-With enough internal resolve, anyone can conquer alcohol addiction forever.
+With enough internal resolve, anyone can conquer addiction forever.

-If you have any questions about alcohol withdrawal hallucinations, please leave them in the comment box below.
+If you have any questions, please leave them in the comment box below.